AaltoIIC/Crane-Eye/README.md

 -Server can be accessed using Anydesk.
 IP: ask from school and password: Crane_eye <br>
 -Server should launch Server_client.py automatically, but it can be also launched manually. <br>
 -Python file should be launched using terminal if not selected as default. <br>
+-Return the camera to origo by deleting lastpos.txt from server.
+New will be automatically created. <br>

 **How to boot client:** <br>
 -You can use any computer that can access the LAN and has Python 3.10 or older. <br>